aresta/ESP32_GPS/README.md

 - Micro-sd card with the maps data.
 - Vectorial maps data from OpenStreetMap.
 Basically polylines and polygons to display the roads, paths, rivers, buildings, forest, etc.

-I have already a functional prototype that works.
+I have already built a functional prototype that works.

 Here in the protoboard: